microsoft/onnxruntime/BUILD.md

 #### Notes

 * Please note that these instructions build the debug build, which may have performance tradeoffs
+* To build the version from each release (which include Windows, Linux, and Mac variants), see these .yml files for reference: [CPU](./tools/ci_build/github/azure-pipelines/nuget/cpu-esrp-pipeline.yml), [GPU](./tools/ci_build/github/azure-pipelines/nuget/gpu-esrp-pipeline.yml)
 * The build script runs all unit tests by default (for native builds and skips tests by default for cross-compiled builds).
 * If you need to install protobuf 3.6.1 from source code (cmake/external/protobuf), please note:
    * CMake flag protobuf\_BUILD\_SHARED\_LIBS must be turned OFF.
 After the installation, you should have the 'protoc' executable in your PATH.
 It is recommended to run `ldconfig` to make sure protobuf libraries are found.